What is a Victim Advocate?

 What Does A Victim Advocate Do?

 Victim advocates are trained to support victims of crime.
 They offer emotional support, victims’ rights information, help in finding needed resources and assistance in filling out crime victim related forms.
 Our advocates frequently accompany victims and their family members through the criminal justice proceedings.
 Advocates work with other organizations, such as criminal justice or social service agencies, to get help or information for the victims we serve.
-Our advocates staff the 24 hour crisis hotline.
+Our advocates staff the statewide crisis hotline.
 Victim advocates’ responsibilities vary depending on the situation.

 Advocacy services include:

 - Emotional support